 The final piece of the Red Thread is the actions.
 The details of the change, the specific set of things that we need to do in order to make that change happen that we’ve talked about.

-Now, while the template is shared, each of us fills in those blanks in a different way, which means each of us, every person, every organization, every idea, everything, has its own unique red thread.
-And when you know these, both of these things, your red thread and the general template for the Red Thread, you’ve got a lot of power in your hands.
+Now, while the template is shared, each of us fills in those blanks in a different way.
+Which means each of us, every person, every organization, every idea, everything, has its own unique red thread.
+And when you know both of these things, your red thread and the general template for the Red Thread, you’ve got a lot of power in your hands.